meer-aakif-33/API-Log-Analysis/README.md

 * Processes more than 10,000 log entries in under 2 seconds
 * Single-pass O(n) aggregation over the dataset
 * Core functionality has no heavy external dependencies
+* Core functionality has no heavy external dependencies
+* Space Complexity: O(e + u + h) — depends on number of unique endpoints(we store per-endpoint stats), number of users(for top users count), number of hours(for hourly distribution) respectivelyx

 ---